The Buffalo Sprint Doubleheader

 After your run...

-After your run, you’ll be within 2 miles of seven of Buffalo’s top visitor attractions.
+After your run, you’ll be within 2 miles of eight of Buffalo’s top visitor attractions.

 1. Buffalo AKG Art Museum – right in front of you!
 Named as one of Time Magazine’s World’s 100 Greatest Places, the AKG has one of the finest collections of contemporary art in the world!
 Open Friday until 8pm, Saturday until 5pm, including the Cornelia Café.

-3. Buffalo History Museum – a half mile north on Elmwood Avenue!
-Learn about the War of 1812, the 1901 Pan-An Expo, President McKinley’s Assassination, the City of Light!
+3. Buffalo History Museum and Japanese Garden – a half mile north on Elmwood Avenue!
+Learn about the War of 1812, the 1901 Pan-Am Exposition, President McKinley’s Assassination, the City of Light!
 Open Friday and Saturday until 5pm.
-This weekend coincides with Buffalo’s Cherry Blossom Festival which is centered on the grounds of the History Museum.
-You will find food trucks, musical performances, and with a little luck: cherry blossoms in the Japanese Garden.
+This weekend coincides with Buffalo’s Annual Cherry Blossom Festival which is located in the Japanese Garden adjacent to the History Museum.
+You will find food trucks, musical performances, and with a little luck: cherry blossoms!

 4. Frank Lloyd Wright’s Darwin Martin House – a short two-mile drive from the AKG!
 The architect’s quintessential Prairie house and one of the great achievements of his career.
 The visitor center, grounds, and café are open to all for free.
 House tours need reservations.
 Visitor Info Dining Info